Abhijnya002/College-Event-Mangement-System-/README.md

+# College Event Management System

+Technologies and frameworks used

+FRONTEND:
+HTML, CSS, BOOTSRAP, REACT JS
+BACKEND:
+NODE JS, EXPRESS
+DATABASE:
+MONGODB

-# Web application for event management in colleges.
+Web application for event management in colleges.
 This application supports :
 Core members login to registered clubs.
 Users who can register for events and get all the details regarding events and clubs in the college.